Anoerak/Anoerak/README.md

 			'2023-    ': 'Today, I am officially following the PHP & Symfony (which I already done unofficialy) program and use the extra time to study others languages, frameworks, librairies and get a job!!!
-I am also working on some Open Source project, lat one being one that I have created and called "DevMap" which is a web application to locate devs open to work (Svelte + Symfony).', },
+I am also working on some Open Source project, latest one being one that I have created and called "DevMap" which is a web application to locate devs open to work (Svelte + Symfony).', },
 	},